Skip to main content

 • “The game is redeemed by the story, which is fairly well-written in English by an apparently Brazilian developer.”

-• “But then again, this game, like other games from Locomotivah, is not about gameplay, but about the story and about reflection.”
+• “But then again this game, like other games from Locomotivah, is not about gameplay, but about the story and about reflection.”

 • “The story seems like it's just a series of quotes and a few slides of text after a successful battle.”

-• “The story about Miala himself, which progresses whenever you kill a district commander, is also rather classic and unimaginative.”
+• “The story about Miala himself, which progresses whenever you kill a district commander, is rather classic and unimaginative.”

 • music

-2 mentions Positive Neutral Negative
+1 mentions Positive Neutral Negative

-• “There's no animation or sound effects to accompany any of this, just a mournful classical music loop that gets pretty annoying after a while.”
+• “There's no animation or sound effects to accompany any of this, just a mournful classical music loop that gets pretty annoying after awhile.”

 • graphics

-2 mentions Positive Neutral Negative
+1 mentions Positive Neutral Negative

 • character development

-2 mentions Positive Neutral Negative
+1 mentions Positive Neutral Negative

 • “There is no character development or any choice, aside from who you recruit and fight.”